Olaf: Bringing an Animated Character to Life in the Physical World: Related Work

+Most legged robots take inspiration from Nature through their anthropomorphic~\cite{sakagami2002intelligent, oh2006design, gouaillier2009mechatronic, liao2025berkeley, lohmeier2009humanoid} or zoomorphic~\cite{seok2014design, hutter2016anymal, reher2019dynamic} morphologies, and their design and control are predominantly guided by functional requirements~\cite{saloutos2023design, seok2014design}.
+Recent advancements have pushed these boundaries through transformative mechanical designs, such as avian-inspired clutching linkages for energy efficiency~\cite{badri2022birdbot} or multimodal skeletal structures that mimic small-scale mammals~\cite{shi2022development}.
 In this work, we instead focus on creating a robotic character, based on an artistic reference --- bringing a well-known animated character into the physical world.
 The robot should freely walk and move like the animated character, with functional aspects such as energy efficiency and power density becoming secondary considerations.

 Related work~\cite{grandia2024bdx} created a \emph{new} robotic character and presented a pipeline for animating and controlling it.
 Our work differs in that we are bringing an \emph{existing} animated character to life, which requires navigating tradeoffs of functionality and believability within a tight design envelope.
 While the Cosmo robot~\cite{liu2025screen} represents an existing character from a movie, we focus on a non-robotic, costumed character with less favorable proportions.